Quantumapple/SiTrInEo/README.md

 ```
 export MimosaSimu=/path/to/the/build/directory/TestBeam_Geant4Simu_MagField/MimosaSimu
 ```
-**You must check that before running MimosaSimu, you should set environment for ROOT and Geant4 together!**
+**Caution: You must check that before running MimosaSimu, you should set environment for ROOT and Geant4 together!**

 Then
 ```